 (f) the exercise of rights by a proprietor of land to grant leases, licences or mortgages of or over the land includes, unless the contrary intention appears, a reference to the exercise by a management body of corresponding powers conferred on it under section 46(3) or 59(5) of the Land Administration Act 1997.

+(1CA) For the purposes of this Act, a document is a counterpart in relation to another document if —

+(a) the documents relate to the same conveyancing transaction; and

+(b) the documents contain exactly the same data or information, apart from all or any of the following —

+(i) any signature created for or appearing on each document;

+(ii) the details of any attesting witness;

+(iii) the date on which the documents were signed or witnessed;

+(iv) any data or information authorised or required by a taxation Act (as defined in the Taxation Administration Act 2003 Glossary);

+(v) anything else prescribed by the regulations for the purposes of this paragraph.

 (1c) A word or expression which is defined in the Land Administration Act 1997 has, unless the contrary intention appears or the word or expression is otherwise defined in this Act, the same meaning in this Act as it has in that Act.

 (2) All land and every estate and interest in land under the operation of The Transfer of Land Act 1874 and all instruments and dealings affecting any such land estate or interest shall from the commencement of this Act be deemed to be under the operation of this Act.